jasonraimondi/jasonraimondi.com/content/draft/00032_developing-on-the-web-is-like-the-wild-wild-west.md

 +++
-title = "Wild Wild West"
-slug = "www-wild-wild-west"
-date = 2019-03-19
-draft = true
+title = "Developing on the web is the wild Wild West." slug = "www-wild-wild-west" date = 2019-03-19 draft = true